The Royalty Revenue Calculation Roadmap

-To determine a royalty rate, brand owners need to know what rates are typical in a given product category.
-Moreover, they need to know how a product category is performing and if there is a gap in the market for their licensed product.
-Children’s meals at fast food establishments, for example, may be lucrative, but shifts in opinions on healthy eating may affect total earnings.
+Brand owners need to know how a product category is performing and if there is a gap in the market for their licensed product.
+To determine a royalty rate, brand owners need to know what rates are typical of each product category.
+Children’s meals at fast food establishments, for example, might be money-makers, but shifts in opinions on healthy eating can affect your potential earnings.

 Today, categories including apparel & accessories and novelties have high royalty rate averages.
-Brand owners launching products in popular categories are able to negotiate higher or comparable royalty rates.
+As a result, brand owners launching products in popular categories can negotiate higher or comparable royalty rates.

-A royalty rate is a financial figure that is impacted by all other financial figures related to a given deal.
-Changes to the minimum guarantee, sales slumps, production bottlenecks, and more, can all have an influence on your royalty rate and expected revenue.
-Post-production costs including retailer discounts, returns, and freight costs will be factored in as well.
+Don’t forget, royalty rates are financial figures that are impacted by all other financial figures related to a given deal.
+Changes to the minimum guarantee, sales slumps, production bottlenecks, and more, can all influence your potential earnings.
+Post-production costs including retailer discounts, returns, and freight costs should be factored in as well.

-Implementing a thorough royalty calculation system means equipping your team with comprehensive tools that allow them to track royalties from agreement to recoupment.
-Cutting-edge licensing relationship management tools like Flowhaven allow you to manage all of the stages in between including calculating royalties with even the most complex deal parameters.
+Royalty calculation shouldn’t send a shiver up your spine.
+Having an effective royalty calculation system is the key to keeping calm.
+It will equip your team with comprehensive tools that allow them to track royalties from agreement to recoupment.
+Cutting-edge licensing relationship management tools like Flowhaven take care of all your calculation needs and even support complex deal parameters.

-Royalty rates are central to your licensing program’s overall profitability.
-While they are subject to factors beyond your control, including market conditions and consumer habits, royalty rates that have been properly calculated can yield high returns and help you determine if any changes should be made to their core IP, if you should renew deals with licensees and more.
+Royalty rates are central to your licensing program’s bottom line.
+While they are subject to factors beyond your control, including market conditions and consumer habits, royalty rates that have been calculated well can yeild high returns.
+They’ll also tell you if any changes should be made to your core IP, if you should renew deals with licensees and more.